Shack Bar & Kitchen

 As was the trend in the 1980s, the pub lost its original public and lounge bars and was knocked through into one, very large room.
 A further refurbishment during the mid 1990s unusually saw this ‘vandalism’ reversed, with the pub once again gaining two separate rooms, divided by a glass partition with adjoining doors.
 Now in the hands of major Suffolk pub owner and brewer Greene King, the house is part of the company’s Meet & Eat chain of pubs.

-The cask beer on offer is Greene King’s Old Speckled Hen and there is a range of keg beers, lagers, wines and spirits.
+Two cask beers are served.
+These being Greene King IPA and London Glory as of September 2017.
+A pair of boxed, Lilley’s ciders is also stocked.
+There is a standard range of keg beers, lagers, wines and spirits.
 The pub serves food all day (see website).

 Pub Operator: Greene King